-As described in Chapter 2, Lodi Gas Storage will provide the CPUC with evidence that it has complied with the requirements of the BAAQMD.
-This evidence shall be in the form of a final permit from the BAAQMD.
-The final permit will be provided to the CPUC prior to the beginning of construction of the compression facility.
+As described in Chapter 2, LGS will provide the CPUC with evidence that it has complied with the requirements of the BAAQMD.
+This evidence will be in the form of a final permit from the BAAQMD.
+The final permit will be provided to the CPUC prior to the beginning of construction of the compressor unit and compressor unit enclosure foundations and the dehydration system foundations.

-The emissions from the Lodi Gas Storage's stationary sources, with implementation of BACT, would be less than the BAAQMD's operational emission thresholds.
+The emissions from the LGS's stationary sources, with implementation of BACT, would be less than the BAAQMD's operational emission thresholds on a daily and annual basis.
 Therefore, this impact is considered less than significant, and no mitigation is required.

-IMPACT 3.2-4: EMISSION OF TOXIC AIR POLLUTANTS FROM NATURAL GAS-FIRED EQUIPMENT
+IMPACT 3.2-4:EMISSION OF TOXIC AIR POLLUTANTS FROM NATURAL GAS-FIRED EQUIPMENT

-Estimated toxic air pollutant emissions from the natural gas combustion turbines and the glycol reboilers have the potential to cause health impacts based on the BAAQMD's thresholds of significance for toxic air compounds (see "Significance Criteria").
+Estimated toxic air pollutant emissions from the natural gas combustion engines and the glycol reboilers have the potential to cause health impacts based on the BAAQMD's thresholds of significance for toxic air compounds (see Significance Criteria).
 Consequently, a screening-level health risk assessment was conducted to assess the project's health risk potential.
-A spreadsheet is included in Appendix C, showing the calculations used to evaluate project health risks.
+A spreadsheet is included in Appendix B, showing the calculations used to evaluate project health risks.